Self Publishing Revolution Review – The Good and The Bad

 You'll be paying ghostwriting services to write you book.
 (Some members use freelancers or write books themselves though).

-I made this video last year, but it still holds weight according to outsource publishers.
+I made this video last year, yet it still holds weight according to outsource publishers.

 When I was outsourcing multiple books monthly I tested EpicWrite, E-Writers Solutions, and The Writing Summit.